jfrog/jfrog-cli/documentation/CLI-for-JFrog-Xray.md

 **Example 2**

 Audit the project at the current directory.
 Show all known vulnerabilities, regardless of the policies defined in Xray.
-Show only maven and npm vulnerabilities
+Show only maven and npm vulnerabilities.

 	jf audit --mvn --npm